 Controls: Thaw aliquots and vortex briefly.
 Using the autodilutor, prepare hemolysates by diluting 5 μ L (5% sample spacer) of each control with 1.25 mL (50% reagent spacer) Hemolysis & Wash Solution.
 Wipe the probe tip after drawing up sample and again after dispensing into a labeled vial.
-Place the sample vials in the rack using adapter rings and sustaining tubes.
-WARNING: The sustaining tube must always be used with an adapter ring.
-First place the adapter ring into the sustaining tube, then put the sample vial into the ring; otherwise a rack position error will occur.
-Adapter rings limit the maximum vertical movement of the sampling needle.
-Sampling needle may bend or break as it pierces bottom of vial if an adapter ring is not used.
+Place the sample vials in the rack.

 - C. Operation - (1) Place racks in ascending order into the left compartment of the sample loader with the first rack nearest you (this rack will advance first to the sampling station).
 Place an empty rack after the last rack to be processed.
-Press START key to begin analysis.
+Presses START key to begin analysis.
 The racks will be moved automatically along the sample loader.
-The analyzer will prime the fluid lines with buffer for 4.4 minutes, and then analyze samples at 3-minute intervals.
+The analyzer will prime the fluid lines with buffer for 4.4 minutes, and then analyze samples at 2.2-minute intervals.

-IMPORTANT: Keep tubes in the sample rack until the whole rack is processed and printed reports are available and have been reviewed.
+IMPORTANT : Keep tubes in the sample rack until the whole rack is processed and printed reports are available and have been reviewed.

 - (2) Processing automatically stops when the analyzer detects an empty rack (or 10 sequential empty spaces).
-When measurement ends, the analyzer will enter the 'delayed' WASH mode.
-Tosoh parameters have been modified so that the end of run wash is delayed for 84 minutes.
-This allows the operator to program and analyze samples out of sequence ('stat' or urgent samples) or perform additional runs after the current run has ended.
-If no further runs are performed within 84 minutes from entering 'delayed' WASH mode, the analyzer will enter the 'active' WASH mode in which it washes the column by pumping buffer for 15 minutes, then enters STAND-BY mode again.
-Once it has started, always allow the 'active' WASH sequence to go to completion! - (3) If there is no further input from the operation panel while the analyzer is in STAND-BY mode, after 3 hours (Off Time setting), the analyzer shuts itself off automatically. - D. Special Method Notes - (1) Barcoded samples are scanned automatically by the analyzer and the CID number appears on the chromatographic printout in the 'SAMPLE ID' field.
+When measurement ends, the analyzer will enter the WASH mode in which it washes the column by pumping buffer for 10 minutes, then enters STAND-BY mode again.
+Once it has started, always allow the WASH sequence to go to completion. - (3) If there is no further input from the operation panel while the analyzer is in STAND-BY mode, after 3 hours (Off Time setting), the analyzer shuts itself off automatically. - D. Special Method Notes - (1) Barcoded samples are scanned automatically by the analyzer and the CID number appears on the chromatographic printout in the 'SAMPLE ID' field.
 If a barcode is unreadable or unavailable, the rack and position numbers of the sample appear in this field instead.
 In such cases, always record the accession number or Lab ID on the chromatogram.
 Record %SA1C value from the tape onto the protocol page.
-Be sure to note any abnormal peak(s) (abnormal variants or POO peaks) on the protocol page. - (2) Dilution studies demonstrate that the assay is linear from a Total Area of 800 to 8000.
-In general, review and question any chromatogram with the following characteristics: - (a) The SA1C value is below 3.4%.
+Be sure to note any abnormal peak(s) (abnormal variants or POO peaks) on the protocol page. - (2) Dilution studies demonstrate that the assay is linear from a Total Area of 500 to 5000.
+In general, review and question any chromatogram with the following characteristics: - (a) The SA1C value is below 3.0%.
 Repeat the sample to confirm.
-Consult a supervisor before reporting (< 3.4 %). - (b) Total area reported is less than 800 or greater than 8000.
+Consult a supervisor before reporting (< 3.0%). - (b) Total area reported is less than 500 or greater than 3000.
 Repeat dilution using appropriate reagent or sample syringe spacer to obtain area results within this range. c.